-Paneer Biryani or Cottage Cheese Biryani is a popular rice-based main course dish cooked with paneer (cottage cheese), long grain (basmati) rice and exotic spices.
+Paneer Biryani is a popular rice-based main course dish cooked with paneer (cottage cheese), long grain (basmati) rice and exotic spices.
 Let’s learn step-by-step how to make Paneer Biryani

-Paneer Biryani is a good alternative of meat biryani for vegetarians.
-The recipe of paneer biryani is easy to make and can be cooked at home by beginners too.
+This biryani is a good alternative of meat biryani for vegetarians.
+It is easy to make and can be cooked at home by beginners too.
 Unlike, chicken biryani, it does not require long marination hours.

 Brief History of Biryani

 Report says Biryani is the most searched Indian food globally.
 Read here.
 Interestingly, the word Biriyani is originated from the Persian word Birian which means ‘fried before cooking’ and Birinj, the Persian word for rice.
 There are different theories how biryani came to India and later it became the most popular Indian dish.